greensebastian/socialight/README.md

 * SLACK_APP_TOKEN

-Starts with *xapp-* and is found under Settings -> Basic Information -> App-Level Tokens
+Starts with *xapp-* and is found under Settings -> Basic Information -> App-Level Tokens.
+This token is only required if you want to use socket mode, which can be benefitial during testing and development.

 ### Events